sdhreddy/transcribe/README.md

 [Developer Guide](./docs/DeveloperGuide.md)

 ## Web Version ##
 See [WebSetup](./docs/WebSetup.md) for running Transcribe in a browser using FastAPI and React.
 Docker instructions are also provided.
+Architectural details are covered in [WebArchitecture](./docs/WebArchitecture.md).

 ## Mobile Strategy ##
 An outline for Android and cross-platform options is available in [MobilePlan](./docs/MobilePlan.md).